Shava Totem: Clans

-Mbira was identified by his totem Shava (the eland), also known as Nauka.
+Mbiru was identified by his totem Shava (the eland), also known as Nhuka.
 All descendants of Mbiru share the totem, but some changed to various Chidawos over time (praise name in parentheses) to hide from their enemies.
 Their praise poetry uses terms such as Mhofuyemukono (the bull eland) and Mhukahuru (the large beast).

 The Shava belt encompasses the following dynasties: Bocha, in the East, in the angle of the Odzi and Save; Marange (Shava Mukonde) in Buhera on the south bank of the upper Save, the Nyashanu (Shava Museyamwa), the Mutekedza (Shava Masarirambi) South of Buhera and the Munyaradzi (Shava Wakanonoka).